 The exhaust port located behind the muffler can develop carbon deposits that can cause your Shindaiwa string trimmer running problem.
 When performing this task, be careful not to damage the catalytic element in the muffler.

 Disconnect the spark plug wire and make sure the engine and muffler are cool so you don’t burn yourself.

 Remove the engine cover, the muffler, and the heat shield.
 Adjust the piston until it covers the port opening.
 This will keep carbon from falling into the cylinder.

 Use a plastic or wood scraper to remove the carbon buildup around the exhaust port.
 DO NOT use a metal tool.
 Do not scratch the piston or the cylinder during this process.
 Reinstall the items in the reverse order you removed them.

 Remove dirt and debris from the exterior of your string trimmer using a clean cloth.
 Use water with a mild dish soap to dampen the cloth to remove dirt from around the string trimmer head.
 Avoid harsh cleaners.

-Look over your string trimmer carefully to find any hardware that may have become loose or are now missing.
+Look over your string trimmer carefully to find any hardware that may have become loose or is now missing.
 Tighten the loose hardware.

 Replace any missing or broken components on your trimmer.
 Make sure all safety guards and shields are in place.
 Don’t operate your Shindaiwa without these safety items in place.

-Once all services are preformed on your Shindaiwa string trimmer, reattach the spark plug to use the trimmer.
+Once all services are performed on your Shindaiwa string trimmer, reattach the spark plug to use the trimmer.